EMDK/docs/3.1UP1/source/api/ScannerConfig-ScanParams.md

 #ScannerConfig.ScanParams

 The ScanParams class provides access to scanning parameters that are available for all decoders.
+NOTE: When calling enable() after disable(), all the latest configuration parameter values (Config.DecoderParams, Config.ScannerParams, Config.ReaderParams and Config.InterfaceParams) will be set automatically.

 ##Public Fields